-On 3 July, just two days before the official anniversary of the launch of the NHS 70 years ago, nursing, midwifery and care staff will come together to celebrate at one of four events across the country.
-The events will showcase innovations and leadership in nursing and midwifery across the decades and look to the next 70 years.
+On 3 July, just two days before the official anniversary of the launch of the NHS 70 years ago, nursing, midwifery and care staff came together to celebrate at one of four events across the country.
+The events showcased innovations and leadership in nursing and midwifery across the decades and looked to the next 70 years.

-The events are being led in partnership with a wide range of Arm’s Length Body organisations, stakeholders and partners, including but not limited to NHS Improvement, Health Education England, Public Health England, Royal College of Nursing, Royal College of Midwives, Nursing and Midwifery Council and the Council of Deans of Health.
+The events were led in partnership with a wide range of Arm’s Length Body organisations, stakeholders and partners, including NHS Improvement, Health Education England, Public Health England, Royal College of Nursing, Royal College of Midwives, Nursing and Midwifery Council and the Council of Deans of Health.

-Each event will launch with a live streamed opening speech from Professor Jane Cummings, Chief Nursing Officer for England.
-This will immediately be followed by an opportunity for us all to link together, ask questions and reflect on our amazing achievements.
-Following the key note speech, Teresa Chinn MBE will join the live stream to showcase many innovative blogs written by nurses and midwives as part of our national #70nursebloggers and #70midwifebloggers initiative, launched by Professor Jane Cummings on Tuesday 24 April.
+Each event launched with a live streamed opening speech from Professor Jane Cummings, Chief Nursing Officer for England.
+Following the key note speech, Teresa Chinn MBE joined the live stream to showcase many innovative blogs written by nurses and midwives as part of our national #70nursebloggers and #70midwifebloggers initiative, launched by Professor Jane Cummings on Tuesday 24 April.

-The four regional events will take place at the following locations
+The four regional events took place at the following locations

 The Royal Horticultural Halls